coolya/some-modelix-samples/doc/README.md

 #### Start UC 1

+*Note: All gradle commands assume you are in the top level folder of this repository.*

-To start up the system as described in UC 1, you first have to have built the entire project on the top level folder:
+To start up the system as described in UC 1, you first have to have built the entire project :

 ```
 ./gradlew